PIVX-Project/PET4L/README.md

 3) it creates the raw TX and signs the new inputs on the Nano S device
 4) finally uses the `sendrawtransaction` RPC call of the Core wallet to broadcast the TX.

-<b>NOTE:</b> In the current implementation, utxo data is pulled from the BE (https://chainz.cryptoid.info/pivx/).
-Check that this block explorer is online and properly works before using the tool.

 ## Installation
-This application does not require installation.<br>
-If you are using a [binary version](https://github.com/PIVX-Project/PET4L/releases), just unzip the folder anywhere you like and use the executable to start the application:
+If you are using a [binary version](https://github.com/PIVX-Project/PET4L/releases):
-- *Linux*: double-click `pet4l` file inside the `app` directory
+- *Linux* - *Mac OsX*: no installation required.
+Simply extract the `tar.gz` archive and run the executable.
-- *Windows*: double-click `pet4l.exe` file inside the `app` directory
+- *Windows*: double-click the installer file and follow the instructions.
-- *Mac OsX*: double-click `pet4l.app` application folder

 If you are running PET4L from the source-code instead, you will need Python3 and several libraries installed.<br>
 Needed libraries are listed in `requirements.txt`.<br>